svsticky/constipated-koala/README.md

 over the process greatly.

 For the admin pages we used a template called [Flatify](http://iarouse.com/dist-flatify/v2.1/index.html#/dashboard) that you should stick to.
 It is quite extensive and is based on [bootstrap](http://www.getbootstrap.com).

+From this point on we are going to use the **[semantic versioning](http://semver.org/)**.
+This will be the first major release, any fixes increment accordingly `v1.0.9 -> v1.0.10`.
+Adding functionality in a backwards compatible manner is done like this; `v1.0.10 -> v1.1.0`.
+And a major release to `v2` is done if there are changes that are not backwards compatible.

 ### Branching strategy
 The history of this project includes a lot of unnecessary merge commits, which aren't